tschuma3/Deep-Learning-and-Computer-Vision-A-Z-OpenCV-SSD-GANs/README.md

         -- Taking a sub-window and looking at the image to see if a feature is present -- No == reject the sub-window
-            -- Yes == move on to the next feature
+            -- Yes == move on to the next feature Single Shot Detection (SSD)
+    -- Does everything in a single shot with one Convolutional Neural Network -- Can deal with training of identifying objects and identifying boarders -- Can deal with scaling
+    -- The Multi-Box Concept
+    -- Predicting Object Positions
+    -- The Scale Problem